Lukos26/leiden-guidelines/README.md

 ## Structure of the Repository

 To bake a cake, one applies a recipe to ingredients (so to speak).
 In the same way, the website is constructed by applying a set of website-generation instructions (formatting, page structure, etc) to content (the Guidelines).
+Finally, the cake must be delivered to the customer.
+Similarly, the website is deployed through Netlify.
 To facilitate orientation, this is a brief classification and explanation of each of the files in the repository.

 ### Recipe